Disclaimer

 "I can't.
 I won't be able to face them," Jessie said.
 "Maybe when they know I could."

-"What am I suppose to do exactly?
+"What am I supposed to do exactly?
 Blurt it out half way through?"
 James questioned.

 "No. I suggest making a speech about how great I think you are, to fill in for me.
 Then tell them quickly, and move onto a speech about us," Jessie replied.